We may collect a share of sales or other compensation from the links on this page.

 Aim to arrive early for your class.
 These first few days of skiing are complicated as you have to remember all your skiing equipment and clothing.
 Getting ready will take a lot longer during these first few days.

 Arriving early also gives you the chance to chat with the other students in the class.
 This is a good icebreaker, which will reduce any anxiety you have and make you feel like you’re part of a group effort.
-You spent good money on these lessons, you might as well get your money’s worth.
+If you spent good money on these lessons, you might as well get your money’s worth.

 * The Instructor